 “Our decision to raise rates should certainly be understood as a reflection of the confidence we have in the progress the economy has made and our judgement that that progress will continue.”

 Overall, pretty standard stuff.
-However, Bloomberg’s Kathleen Hays challenged Yellen to explain “what happened between December and March” that warrants a rate hike (you can watch the exchange here).
+However, Bloomberg’s Kathleen Hays challenged Yellen to explain “what happened between December and March” that warrants a rate hike.

 Hays noted that consumer spending was not “roaring” in Q1 2017, given the mixed retail sales report.
 She also cited the Atlanta Fed’s GDPNow, which forecasts Q1 2017’s GDP growth to come in at 0.9% quarter-on-quarter annualized, a two-year low.
 Hays then noted that the Fed itself has observed that measures of inflation compensation remain low, so wage growth (and inflation by extension) is not expected to pick up quickly soon.
 Furthermore, Hays pointed out the Fed’s own admission that the Fed doesn’t really know what Trump’s fiscal policies will be and how they would affect the economy.
 Finally, Hays asked the following: